geeksblabla/stateofdev.ma/README.md

 3.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8888`
+    Your website is now running at `http://localhost:8888`

 ## 🧐 Want to contribute ?